-It is important to note that these crocodiles are equally at home in freshwater and saltwater and regularly move between the two.
+Equally at home in freshwater and saltwater, these crocodiles regularly move between the two.

 this incredible carnivore has been on top of the food chain for 100 million years.

-A number of Jumping Croc tour companies are based on the Adelaide River (less than an hour from Darwin) provide interesting boat tours with crocodile facts and local history and a chance to look at the crocodiles in they’re own habitat.
+A number of tour operators offer Jumping Crocodile tours are based on the Adelaide River (less than an hour from Darwin) providing interesting boat tours with crocodile facts and local history and a chance to look at the crocodiles in their own habitat.

-They are natural jumpers.
+Crocodiles are natural jumpers.
 They will jump to catch food — low flying birds are equally at risk as are buffalo, cattle and wild boar.
-It is worth noting that just because you can’t see them, doesn’t mean they’re not there!

-- Modern crocodiles have been around for about 100 million years, and their ancestors first appeared about 240 million years ago.
+- Modern crocodiles have been around for about 100 million years.
+Their ancestors first appeared about 240 million years ago.